peter-tphan/peter-tphan/README.md

-# Hi thereee, I'm Peter Phan
+# 👋 Hi there, I'm Peter Phan

 ## 📌 About me